urosevic/head-footer-code/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Tested: on WordPress 5.1.4, 5.3.2 and 5.4-beta3 with PHP 7.2.15 and 7.3.7
+* Fix: Backslashes are removed on post/page update in article specific HEAD/BODY/FOOTER code reported by @asherber (`update_post_meta` pass key and value to `update_metadata` which expect them slashed key and value)
 * Add: Support for `wp_body_open` Body hook introduced in WordPress 5.2
 * Add: Backward compatibility for `wp_body_open` for older WordPress installations
+* Add: FAQ Instructions on how to implement support for `wp_body_open` to any theme
+* Update: Links and wording on plugin settings page
+* Update: Screenshots

 = 1.0.9.1 =
 * Fix: Fatal Error on Multisite WP's (thanks @kunzemarketing for reporting)